 ENTERING MOROCCO: US citizens traveling to Morocco must bear a valid passport.
 Visas are not required for American tourists traveling in Morocco for less than 90 days.
 If you have Israeli stamps on your passport, you may be refused entry.
 Citizens of other nations should contact their nearest Moroccan Embassy or Consulate for entry requirements.

 MAP AND COUNTRY INFORMATION: You can view maps of Morocco in the University of Texas series here.
-To adjust the map’s size, click on the lower right corner.
-You can review the U.S. department of State background notes on Morocco here.
+You can review the U.S. Department of State Country Specific Travel Information here, and the CIA World Factbook background notes on Morocco here.

 HEALTH: It is essential that you consult your own doctor to obtain the latest information on health for international travelers.
 Visitors are not required to have any international certificates of vaccination unless coming from areas affected by cholera or yellow fever.
 It is recommended that everyone have up-to-date typhoid and tetanus protection.
 We are not likely to encounter biting insects except at the Souss estuary or at some of the desert oases and lakes.
 For fuller information about health in Morocco, please consult your physician and review the latest CDC advisories here.